unicode-org/message-format-wg/exploration/bidi-usability.md

 ### Deeper Syntax Changes
-We could alter the syntax to make it more "bidi robust", such as by using strongly directional instead of neutrals.
+We could alter the syntax to make it more "bidi robust", such as by using strongly directional characters instead of neutrals.

 ### Forbid RTL characters in `name` and/or `unquoted`
 We could alter the syntax to forbid using RTL characters in names and unquoted literals.